Andreyyyyyyyyyyyyyy/Ising-Model-MCMC-Algorithms-and-Magnetic-Phase-Change/README.md

-# Magnetic Phase Transitions in Lattice Configurations Modelled by the 2D Ising Model and MCMC Methods.
+# (Andrey Version) Magnetic Phase Transitions in Lattice Configurations Modelled by the 2D Ising Model and MCMC Methods.

 ## Synopsis